Southern Texas

 A Federal infantry post originally named Camp near Eagle Pass (1) or Camp on the Rio Grande (1) until 1850 when permanent quarters were built.
 Camp Burwell was established nearby in 1855.
 Briefly abandoned in 1859.
 Abandoned by Federal troops in 1861.
 The CSA Frontier Regiment established Rio Grande Station here in April 1862.
 Attacked by Mexican bandits in June 1864.
 The last official surrender of Confederate troops in the West occurred here in July 1865.
 Re-occupied by Federal troops in 1868.
 Abandoned in 1883 because the government could not make a deal to purchase the land.

-A Federal cavalry post was established nearby in 1886 called Camp at Eagle Pass (2) or Post at Eagle Pass, as a subpost of Fort Clark to protect the border.
+A Federal cavalry post was established nearby in 1886 called Camp at Eagle Pass (2) or Post at Eagle Pass, as a subpost of Fort Clark (1) to protect the border.
 The original Fort Duncan site was then rebuilt and regarrisoned in 1894 after government purchase.
 The first military cross-country flight made a stop here in 1911.
 After closing again in 1927, the post was maintained as a city park until 1942.
 During World War II, the country club (former barracks) became the Officers' Club for the nearby Eagle Pass Army Air Force Advanced Flying School.
 Seven original (1890's) buildings still remain from the old fort.
-The old Post Headquarters building is now a museum (admission fee).
+The old Post Headquarters building is now a museum (admission fee) operated by the city.

-Camp Rabb
+Camp Rabb (2)

 (1862 - 1864), near Eagle Pass